Docs

 • [wrappers.tolk].output-dir = "wrappers" resolves from project root, but acton wrapper Counter --output-dir wrappers resolves from the current working directory.

-Root Section
+Root section

 The top-level of Acton.toml contains the following sections: